0xSero/partisia-docs/docs/zk-computation-fees.md

 ### Opening secret variables fees

-A ZK contract needs to pay for the transactions that ZK nodes must send when some secret variable is opened.
+Fees need to be paid for transactions that ZK nodes must send when some secret variable is opened.
+This fee is paid by the owner of the variable, which is either a ZK contract or a user.

 The open secret variables fee is part of the basic fees detailed in the yellow paper p.
 16 and is currently hardcoded to use BASE_SERVICE_FEES.